remusa/algorithms-practice/concepts/cheat-sheet.md

     - Extends behavior of the parent function.
     - Hides implementation details.
     - Preserves values created in the parent function.
+  - When do we have closures?
+    - We must _have a nested function_ (function inside a function).
+    - The nested function must _refer to a value defined in the enclosing function_.
+    - The enclosing function must _return the nested function_.

 ```javascript
 function makeAdder(x) {